 Just a short hop across the Channel, you can’t beat Brittany for a camping holiday.
 With a mild climate, 1200km of rugged coastline, charming villages, historic cities, cycling and walking routes, and fabulous food, there’s so much to see and so.

 Camping Holidays in Brittany

-Brittany’s rugged northern coastline is home to picture postcard seaside resorts and excellent visitor attractions.
-The south of Brittany is a land of charming towns, sophisticated resorts, and delicious seafood and cider.
+The rugged coastline of Northern Brittany is home to golden sandy beaches, picture-postcard seaside resorts and fishing villages and excellent visitor attractions.
+The south of Brittany boasts charming towns, sophisticated resorts, and delicious seafood and cider.

-Océanopolis Situated in Brest, Océanopolis is a huge aquarium and research centre with pavilions dedicated to three ecosystems: polar, tropical and temperate.
-Watch the penguins and seals being fed, and take the elevator to the depths of the shark tank.
+Océanopolis - this huge aquarium and research centre in Brest covers every corner of the planet!
+See Europe’s largest penguin colony, and take the elevator to the depths of the shark tank.

-Pointe du Raz Pointe du Raz is the ‘lands end’ of France, a rocky headland offering coastal walks and dramatic views over the Atlantic Ocean as the waves crash below.
-Visit nearby Audierne for L’Aquashow aquarium and bird experience.
+Pointe du Raz - the ‘lands end’ of France is a rocky headland offering coastal walks and dramatic views over the Atlantic.

 Carnac is most famous for its unique rows of ancient standing stones.
 Dating to around since 4000BC, it’s speculated that they were erected for a religious or cultural reasons, but their true significance is pretty unknown.

 Côte de Granit Rose (Pink Granite Coast) at Ploumanach is named after the unique colour of its rocks and is just over 90 minutes drive from Camping Pins.
 With weather-beaten rocks have formed into unique formations, it’s a stunning site you won't’ forget.